 Photoacoustic mercury analyser working in igloo laboratory, Polar plateau, Antarctica

 IntroductionI retired from a science career in spectroscopy, microscopy, instrumentation and chemistry in 2010.
 I have a PhD from Victoria University of Wellington.
 This web site is patterned on one I created when I was working at Victoria University.
 That site, featuring the JEOL 733 electron microprobe, is archived here.
-To maintain this site I use Smultron, which is a simple Mac editor.
-The current size of the whole website is about 140 MB.
+To maintain this site I use Smultron, which is a simple Mac text editor.
+The current size of this website is about 166 MB.
+The text occupies just 1.27 MB.
 The notes provided here are mainly for my reference.
 I find it easy to update HTML and the information looks nice and is easy to find.
 If others can find anything useful here then that is good.
 I do try to update pages to correct mistakes and to improve the content.
 This Oxide Conversion Table is popular, probably with geology students.
 I hope there is something here of interest.
 Obviously there are still errors present which I hope to find sometime.
 Several projects are finished or some critical item has failed after a decade or so.
 I have arranged these projects at right under "Completed Projects" I may get around to fixing what is wrong if it is not too expensive.
 Commercial WorkOccasionally, I did some commercial work using my experience in microscopy, electronics and mass spectrometry.
 Some time ago I researched improvements to the lost-wax gold casting process for a Chicago manufacturing Jeweller.
 This work resulted in a provisional US patent.
 I developed a simple and precise dual 10MHz oscillator for use as a replacement in plastic film thickness measuring equipment.
 An oscillator was recently sent to Mitsubishi Polyester Film GmbH, in Germany, to allow a film thickness profiler to be repaired.
 Recently one Dycor mass spectrometer was used for several weeks monitoring a pilot plant for evolved gases.
 This instrument was then donated to the Callaghan Institute, as accommodating two home-built, and working mass spectrometers, was a bit much.
 Scientific InstrumentationI was interested in developing, modifying and using scientific instrumentation and I used my electronic, mechanical and optical skills to achieve this.
 I also had some skills in product design.
 Most of the instrumentation, featured on this web site, was developed or modified since I retired more than a decade ago.
 I have assisted research groups in Pakistan and the USA with JEOL 733 Electron Microprobe Repairs.
 ProjectsPortable Mass SpectrometerIn 1995 I built up a portable mass-spectrometer comprising a Dycor MA200m mass spectrometer matched with an oil free Pfeiffer Molecular-Drag vacuum pumping station.
 The mass range was from 1 to 200 daltons.
 A platinum furnace was available to heat solid samples for evolved gas analysis.
 A membrane inlet was used for routine gas sampling and it could also sample gases dissolved in liquids.
 This use of this Dycor mass-spectrometer solved several on-site industrial problems.
 A variation of this design used an ion pump and a membrane inlet.
 This version operated independently from mains power at a number of sites.
-It could be run from four car batteries for up to 10 hours a day.
+It could be run from four 12 volt, limited electrolyte, batteries for a whole working day.
 Wet gases or gases dissolved in liquids could be directly measured with the membrane inlet.
 The instrument is supported with MASSPORT software.
 In 2019 an Ion Pumped Mass Spectrometer was built from scrap parts.
 It is an old Dycor MA100m mass spectrometer with a used 8 l/s Varian ion pump.
 A novel membrane inlet, which can be closed when not in use, completes the design.
 The membrane inlet is designed to match the reduced pumping rate of the small ion pump, so it is smaller in diameter and thicker than typical.
 This instrument mainly helps with software support, while my other mass spectrometer is used by a client.
-It is also, occasionally, a practical and useful mass spectrometer. ![]()
+It is also, occasionally, a practical and useful mass spectrometer.
+An EcoFlow DELTA Portable Power Station could run this mass spectrometer for about 8 hours, or 250 hours on standby. ![]()

 ion pumped mass spectrometer